-This patent policy of Auburn University applies to Auburn University faculty and other employees and students in the areas of discoveries, inventions and patents for the benefit of the public.
+This patent policy of Auburn University applies to Auburn University faculty and other employees and students in the areas of discoveries, inventions, and patents for the benefit of the public.

 Due to the increasing complexity and interdisciplinary nature of many instructional, research, and outreach programs, traditional academic departments may not have sufficient diversity in their faculty or adequate facilities and resources to allow such programs to reach their full potential.
-Under these circumstances, it will be the policy of Auburn University to establish Centers and Institutes to facilitate the management and development of these programs, providing they also fulfill the following criteria.*
+Under these circumstances, it will be the policy of Auburn University to establish centers and institutes to facilitate the management and development of these programs, providing they also fulfill the following criteria:*

-The Center or Institute is consistent with the University’s mission and priorities.
+The center or institute is consistent with the University’s mission and priorities.

-The University has existing strengths and resources in the programs, including a critical mass of faculty and a demonstrated commitment on the part of the involved faculty and administration to actively participate in the Center or Institute.
+The University has existing strengths and resources in the programs, including a critical mass of faculty and a demonstrated commitment on the part of the involved faculty and administration to actively participate in the center or institute.

-The Center or Institute will enhance instruction, research, or outreach programs in Colleges and Schools and provide more effective administration of programs.
+The center or institute will enhance instruction, research, or outreach programs in colleges and schools and provide more effective administration of programs.

-Establishment of a Center or Institute will provide the program greater visibility and increased potential for extramural funding.
+Establishment of a center or institute will provide the program greater visibility and increased potential for extramural funding.

-The difference between Centers and Institutes will be a matter of degree––that is to say, Institutes will be very large programs involving a number of Departments, Colleges and/or Schools, or external partners.
-The Center designation will always be used for interdisciplinary or interdepartmental programs in a single College or School.
+The difference between centers and institutes will be a matter of degree––that is to say, institutes will be very large programs involving a number of departments, colleges and/or schools, or external partners.
+The center designation will always be used for interdisciplinary or interdepartmental programs in a single college or school.

-Each Center or Institute will have a Director who is responsible for the day-to- day administration of the program.
-Such arrangements may vary from a part-time director who receives release time from other University responsibilities to a full-time director whose primary responsibility is the administration of the Center or Institute.
+Administration of Centers and Institutes: Each center or institute will have a director who is responsible for the day-to- day administration of the program.
+Such arrangements may vary from a part-time director who receives release time from other University responsibilities to a full-time director whose primary responsibility is the administration of the center or institute.

-Procedure for Establishing Centers and Institutes: After detailed review and consultation with appropriate faculty and administrators, the appropriate Vice President or Provost may separately or jointly recommend to the President of the University the establishment of a Center or Institute.
+Procedure for Establishing Centers and Institutes: After detailed review and consultation with appropriate faculty and administrators, the appropriate vice president or provost may separately or jointly recommend to the president of the University the establishment of a center or institute.

-When, in the opinion of the President, a program of instruction, research, or outreach fulfills the criteria set forth in this Policy Statement, he or she may authorize the establishment of such Centers and Institutes.
-If establishment of a proposed Center or Institute requires new funding in excess of $100,000, Board approval is also required.
-It will be the President's responsibility, at regular intervals, to report to the Board of Trustees, as a matter of information, on the establishment of Centers and Institutes.
+When, in the opinion of the president, a program of instruction, research, or outreach fulfills the criteria set forth in this policy statement, he or she may authorize the establishment of such centers and institutes.
+If establishment of a proposed center or institute requires new funding in excess of $100,000, Board approval is also required.
+It will be the president’s responsibility, at regular intervals, to report to the Board of Trustees, as a matter of information, on the establishment of centers and institutes.

 * This policy addresses administrative or management structures for interdisciplinary activities.
-The Policy does not extend to the use of the terms “Centers” or “Institutes” in connection with non-interdisciplinary programmatic activities.
+The policy does not extend to the use of the terms “centers” or “institutes” in connection with non-interdisciplinary programmatic activities.

-** For Centers and Institutes created on the Auburn Montgomery Campus the functional counterpart to a Vice President or the Provost will fulfill these responsibilities.
+** For centers and institutes created on the Auburn Montgomery campus, the functional counterpart to a vice president or the provost will fulfill these responsibilities.